 - Your content should not be over manipulated or stuffed with keywords.
 As long as the content is written for a human being and isn’t ‘stuffed’ with the same keywords over and over again then you are off to a great start.
 Your subject should be mentioned a few times throughout the content in a conversational manner.

 - Start with a philosophy of ‘provide value’ and you will be fine.

 - Page titles

 The page title is the main way of describing the page or post.
 The page title should be descriptive and unique for every page.
 It should be limited to 55 to 60 characters.
 Your subject should be mentioned in the first words of the title tag.
-It shows up in a browser similar to this:

 Title tags then show up in the Google search results similar to this: